itead/Segnix/examples/README.txt

 ===========

     Examples in this directory(SDK/examples/) is copied from Arduino Source Code.
-Some of them may be modified by Wu Pengfei <wupangfee@gmail.com> to work well with Iteaduino Plus A10/A20 or others supported by IteadOS SDK such as Raspberry Rv2.
+Some of them may be modified by Wu Pengfei <pengfei.wu@itead.cc> to work well with Iteaduino Plus A10/A20 or others supported by IteadOS SDK such as Raspberry Rv2.

 How to Use